Oussama-lasri/Oussama-lasri/README.md

 **`Software developer`**

-I'm a Software developer passionate about building web and mobile applications.
-With over a year of experience in programming, I have developed strong expertise in technologies such as Java (Spring Boot), Vue.js, Angular, and Laravel.
-My education, combined with hands-on projects in both corporate and freelance environments, has equipped me with proficiency in both front-end and back-end development.

-I'm always looking for new challenges to enhance my skills, particularly in integrating innovative solutions like blockchain and smart contracts.
-My curiosity and quick learning ability have enabled me to contribute effectively to complex projects .

-I am open to collaboration on exciting projects and aspire to work in environments where creativity and technology meet to create real value.
+I'm a Software developer passionate about building web ,  mobile and ai applications.

 ---